ashokkimmel/dimension/README.md

     newtype Dimension a b = MkDimension b deriving stock (Eq,Ord,Functor)

+There are two invariants: The `Int'` should never be zero, and the `Dimension` should be ordered.
+This means that there is only 1 valid type that satisfies the invariants per dimension.

 `k` represents the kind used to index dimensions.
-One example is `Symbols`, another would be a `Meter` kind, another might be `CaseInsenstiveStrings`,etc.
+One example is `Symbols`, another would be a `Metric` kind, another might be `CaseInsenstiveStrings`,etc.
 `Int'` represents the datatype used in this repository to represent `Integers`.

     data Int' = Pos Nat | Neg Nat